eclipse-archived/ceylon-lang.org/documentation/1.1/tour/annotations.md

 <!-- try: -->
 <!-- check:none:Annotations M5 -->
-    "An annotation that may occur multiple times at a single program element."
+    "An annotation that may occur multiple times at a given program element..."
     shared interface SequencedAnnotation<out Value,
                     in ProgramElement=Annotated>
             of Value